trezor/trezor-suite/packages/analytics/README.md

 -   [Suite Analytics](../suite-analytics)

-Keep in mind, that global `fetch` and `URLSearchParams` methods has to be available.
+Keep in mind that global `fetch` and `URLSearchParams` methods must be available.
+Node and React Native use polyfills as a substitute.

 ## Tracking process